dmochow/dmochow.github.io/_posts/2023-09-22-gca-acceptance.markdown

 dependencies in your data.
 The types of dependencies that it learns are again of the Granger Causal form, where the past of one signal forecasts the present of another.

-For now, I am posting the title and abstract of the paper below, as well as one of the figures in the manuscript.
+For now, I am posting the title and abstract of the paper below.

 Title: *Granger Components Analysis: Unsupervised learning of latent temporal dependencies*